 How Long Before I can Apply for a Record Suspension?

 The timeframe before you can apply for a record suspension depends on the nature of the offence.
 A period of 5 years before applying for a summary offence is required.
 For indictable offences, a period of 10 years before applying is necessary.
 However, new legislation has been recently enacted, thus the period may be longer based on the date of conviction.

 Can a Record Suspension be Denied?

 If it is found the applicant is not of good conduct, the Parole Board of Canada may deny the application.
 We handle a range of contested and complex pardon applications.
-We specialize in Pardon Appeals to the Parole Board of Canada which typically require a 90 Day Timeline.
+We handle Pardon Appeals to the Parole Board of Canada which typically require a 90 Day Timeline.

 Applying for a pardon or record suspension is a chance for a fresh start.
 We are committed to delivering results and carefully completing your application.